bodo-ai/Bodo/docs/source/spark.rst

 Spark Examples
 ================

 Bodo offers simplicity and maintainability of Python codes while unlocking orders of magnitude performance improvement.
 Spark APIs are usually equivalent to simpler Python/Pandas APIs, which are automatically parallelized by Bodo.
 This section aims to assist spark users with their transition to Bodo.
-Here, we show the most common data wrangling methods in Pyspark and Pandas through brief code examples.
+Here, we show the most common data wrangling methods in PySpark and Pandas through brief code examples.
 We used the COVID-19 World Vaccination Progress dataset that can be downloaded from `Kaggle <https://www.kaggle.com/gpreda/covid-world-vaccination-progress?select=country_vaccinations.csv>`_.
 If you want to execute the code as shown below, make sure that you have `Bodo <https://docs.bodo.ai/latest/source/install.html>`_ installed.
 Here is a list of examples:

 - :ref:`Environment Setup`
 - :ref:`Load Data`